turkish money on turkish flag - Tipping in Turkey

 Regarding this chart, it is simply a recommendation.
 While there are fees in $ it is only because the economy is quite volatile right now.

-It is best to tip in Turkish Lira (tl).
+Always tip using the local currency, the Turkish Lira (tl).
 If you’re in doubt, %10 is a safe bet.
-Also if it is something small, you can always just tip 5-10 10tl.
+Also if it is something small, you can always just tip 10-15 tl.

-That being said, hotels will generally have a tip box that you can easily put money into at the end of your stay.
+That being said, hotels will generally have a tip box that you can easily put money into at the end of your stay for the hotel staff in general.

-While it is nice to tip the bellboys who help you with your luggage, tipping can be reserved for excellent service.
+While it is nice to tip the porters who help you with your luggage, it can be reserved for excellent service.
+Also if you get room service, you can give a small tip for that.

-Do you still need to book your hotel?
+Do you still need a place to stay in Turkey?
 Check for hotel availability below!

-In Turkey, no one “tips” per se but the common practice is to round up.
-So if your taxi ride is 23.50 tl, you can just hand them 25 tl and call it good.
+In Turkey, no one “tips” per se but the common practice is to round up the fare.
+So if your taxi fare is 73.50 tl, you can just hand them 75-80 tl and call it good.

 If it is a longer ride, to/from the airport for instance and they get you there quickly it is good to tip a little more.
 I usually do like 3% on a long drive.